iwsfg/node-potrace/README.md

   Notes:
     - When number of steps is greater than 10 - additional layer could be added for darkest/brightest colors if needed to ensure presence of probably-important-at-this-point details like shadows or line art.
     - If array was provided and biggest color stop in this array is greater than `threshold` parameter - `threshold` is getting ignored.
 Otherwise it's added to array automatically
-    - Big number of layers is not recommended, because result may end up brighter than it should
+    - Big number of layers is not recommended, because result may end up being brighter overall than it should due to math error during rendering.
+Also automatic (`rangeDistribution: Posterizer.RANGES_AUTO`) calculation of more than 4-5 color stops can take significant amount of time (minutes or hours, growing exponentially)
 - **fillStrategy** - determines how colors from a gradation will be selected for each layer.
 Possible values exported as constants:
     - `FILL_DOMINANT` - most popular color in range (used by default),
     - `FILL_MEAN` - arithmetic mean (average),
     - `FILL_MEDIAN` - median color,
     - `FILL_SPREAD` - ignores color information of the image and just spreads colors equally in range 0..\<threshold\> (or \<threshold\>..255 if `blackOnWhite` is set to `false`),
 - **rangeDistribution** - how color stops should be spread.
 Ignored if `steps` is array.
 Possible values are:
-    - `RANGES_AUTO` - Performs automatic thresholding (using [Otsu's algorithm](otsus-method)).
+    - `RANGES_AUTO` - Performs automatic thresholding (using [Algorithm For Multilevel Thresholding](multilevel-thresholding)).
 Works especially well with already posterized sources.
-Could result in lower number of steps than requested by `steps` property
       *(used by default)*
     - `RANGES_EQUAL` - Ignores color information of the image and breaks available color space into equal chunks